Overall Brochure Description

 Minute men belonged to militia companies, and trained to be ready at a moment’s notice.
 Like all militia men, they were volunteers who worked full-time supporting their families.
 Most were farmers.
 Traditionally, a farmer divided his land among his sons.
 But after 100 years of subdivision, many farmers had little land left to give.
 Their children faced uncertain futures further clouded by increasing taxes and fading liberty.
 When militia men mustered that day, they were gathering to defend their way of life, their freedom, and their childrens’ future.

 Hannah Davis watched her husband Isaac march away from their home around 7 am on April 19, 1775.
-Less than three hours later, he and Joseph Hosmer were dead, shot by British soldiers at North Bridge.
+Less than three hours later, he and Abner Hosmer were dead, shot by British soldiers at North Bridge.
 Major John Buttrick ordered his militia men to return fire, an act of treason by the colonials.
 By the time darkness fell that day, 49 colonials and 73 British soldiers were dead.

 Opportunity for Freedom